Market Efficient Portfolios in a Systemic Economy: f-Efficient Liquidation Strategies

 \subsection{Liquidation Strategy Example}

-In this case study, we ex ante assume that all banks act homogeneously in that they liquidate their portfolios in the exact same way.
+In this case study, we ex-ante assume that all banks act homogeneously in that they liquidate their portfolios in the exact same way.
 This assumption leads to the following structure of the liquidation strategy matrix:

 for a vector $\widetilde{\alpha}\in\mathbb{R}^{K}$, with ${\nv 1}^\top \widetilde{\alpha}=1$, specifying the banks' liquidation of each asset.
 For the mean squared deviation, this leads to the equation